johndovern/Arch-FDE/README.md

 #### Using a preconfigured fde-config
 The kaiten-yaki script is nice, but I perfer to do the bare minimum when installing a system like Arch.
-If you perfer to edit config files instead of responding to prompts then please make use of the fed-config file.
+If you perfer to edit config files instead of responding to prompts then please make use of the fde-config file.
 This is especially useful if you want to fork this repo and maintain your own fde-config file.
 If your file is properly configured the installation process may be very quick by bypassing the prompts.
 You can still change any settings you like at the confirmation stage.
 All this can be done by running with the `-c` flag.
 This flag optionally takes a config file.
 If -c is given without a file then fde-config will be sourced.
-The given file must be propperly configured (save variable names) or the file will be of little use.
+The given file must be propperly configured (same variable names) or the file will be of little use.
+Only use the -c flag if there is a config file present, otherwise the script will exit.
 #### Unlocking with a keyfile at boot
 During the prompt process the user will be asked if they want to add a keyfile to an external device to unlock their system at boot.
 Users can also reformat